 Roughly halfway through this “daring mission under the enemy’s radar” I knew we were quickly approaching that huge brown river that cuts through everyone’s life in this part of the world.
 Yep, that two thousand-mile watery snake that has given life and liberty for hundreds of years…the Mighty Mississippi.
 We would be over it before we knew it, and I had to navigate our low-level aerospace vehicle across it far enough north of the city of Memphis so that we would not interfere with its ground and/or airborne traffic.
 “Sensi Buzz” was now firmly in his happy place, and we were (again) screaming along at 100’ above Mother Earth at about four miles a minute.
 With this head wrapped in a weird “divine wind” banner, Steve was sporting a huge smile, flying my supplied headings (and reminders to NOT run into things) with consummate skill, and was having the time of his life!

 I was having fun too, just not his kind of fun.
 Every pilot likes to occasionally fly low and “buzz” things, but this was a type of flying that I’d only briefly dabbled in, not yearned for like my friend Steve.
 Again, I was having fun, but it was more of the “I’m trapped on a roller coaster and my screams are coming out silent” type of fun.
 From me: “OK Buzz, over the next tree line, we’re at the Mississippi, watch for river barges.”
-He pulled the nose up, we passed the near shoreline bank of trees, firm push on the starboard rudder pedal, allow the right wing to lower to lose altitude, wings level again as the river zoomed by below us (I never remembered it being this wide or this muddy…but then again, I’d never seen it from 100’!)!
+He pulled the nose up as we passed the near shoreline bank of trees, and I felt his firm push on the starboard rudder pedal, allowing the right wing to dip to lose altitude.
+He leveled the wings again as the river zoomed by below us (I never remembered it being this wide or this muddy…but then again, I’d never seen it from 100’!)!
 A few G-forces as we nose up again to crest the far bank tree line… and that’s when it happened.